qgis/QGIS-Documentation/source/docs/user_manual/processing/toolbox.rst

   tables coming from files in dBase (:file:`.dbf`) or Comma-Separated Values (:file:`.csv`) formats.
 * An **option**, to choose from a selection list of possible options.
 * A **numerical value**, to be introduced in a spin box.
-You will find a button by its side.
-Clicking on it, you will open the expression builder that allows you to enter a mathematical expression, so you can use it as a handy calculator.
+In some contexts (when the parameter applies at the feature level and not at the layer's), you will find a |dataDefined| :sup:`Data-defined override` button by its side, allowing you to open the :ref:`expression builder <vector_expressions>` and enter a mathematical expression to generate variable values for the parameter.
 Some useful variables related to data loaded into QGIS can be added to your expression, so you can select a value derived from any of these variables, such as the cell size of a layer or the northernmost coordinate of another one.